NiuBClass666/DemoWebApplication/README.md

-# THis is a Insight Data Science fellow's project
+# This application is an Insight Data Science fellow's project

 credit to ZhangWS